Mother's Day Tragedy: Woman And Teen Charged in Murder of Her 3 Kids

 A Los Angeles mother of three and her suspected teenage accomplice have been arrested and charged with murder after three of her children were found dead inside a West Hills home over the weekend.

 Los Angeles police arrived at the home of Angela Flores, 38, around 7:40 a.m. on Sunday after receiving a 911 call about an assault with a deadly weapon.
-There they discovered three children—a 12-year-old girl and two 8-year-old boys—unresponsive at the house on Victory Boulevard.
+There they discovered three children unresponsive at the house on Victory Boulevard.

 All three children were declared dead at the scene by Los Angeles City Fire Department paramedics, police said in a Monday news release; the children’s names and causes of death were not disclosed by authorities.

-Note: Update: On Tuesday, coroner’s officials identified the children as Natalie Flores, 12 years old; Kevin Yanez, 10 years old; and Nathan Yanez, 8 years old.